 The Bear Archery Super Kodiak comes with the Dynaflight 97 Flemish string.
 Not all recurve bows can accept these strings, however the Kodiak has reinforced tips so it’s not an issue.
 The break-in period is very smooth and you’ll get used to it very quickly.
 After 30-40 arrows shot, it’ll be in top working condition.
 The Dynaflight 97 typically results in faster arrow speeds (as much as 3-4%) than most other strings.

 At 3 pounds, I’d say its weight is pretty average.
 You’re definitely not going to have trouble aiming it for extended periods of time even with weaker shoulders.
 If you’ve been using ~2.2 lbs. bows so far, it may take a few weeks to get used to carrying the Super Kodiak around.
 I’ve used 4+ lbs. bows in the past so this wasn’t an issue for me.

 Bear archery warrants its recurve bows to be free of defects for the lifetime of the original owner.
 The warranty does not cover the string of course.
 You’ll need to fill out and submit the warranty registration form within 30 days from buying your Super Kodiak.
 Instructions will be included with the package – nothing fancy and takes just a few minutes.

 Bear Archery Super Kodiak Review – Summary

 Thanks for taking the time to read my Bear Archery Super Kodiak review.
 This is a great recurve bow for hunters with enough experience to handle the 45+ lbs. draw weight.
 More powerful than you’d expect based on the draw weight alone.
 Great buy for truly traditional archers who love instinctive shooting.
-See Amazon’s $370 discount and free shipping on the Bear Archery Super Kodiak.
+See Today's Amazon.com price on the Bear Archery Super Kodiak.
 Happy shooting.